postlund/pyatv/docs/development/examples.md

     description: Play a video from URL using AirPlay.
   - name: scan_and_connect.py
     description: Scans for devices, picks the first one and connects to it.
+  - name: storage.py
+    description: Connect to a device using storage API.
   - name: stream.py
     description: Stream audio file to an AirPlay/RAOP receiver.
   - name: tutorial.py